Memorable Manitobans: Samuel Freedman (1908-1993)

 Outside his work in law, Freedman was active in the Jewish community and in the wider Winnipeg community, becoming President of the YMHA, an active member of B’nai B’rith and Chairman of the Canadian Friends of the Hebrew University.
 In 1955, Freedman became a member of the Board of Governors at the University of Manitoba, and from 1959 to 1968, served as Chancellor of the university.
 In 1978, Freedman was awarded with a chair in legal advocacy at the law school at the Hebrew University.

-He was inducted into the Manitoba Order of the Buffalo Hunt in 1968, the Order of Canada in 1984, and the Winnipeg Citizens Hall of Fame in 1987.
+On 28 December 1929, he married Claris Brownie Udow (1909-2008) and they had three children.
+In recognition of his community service, he was inducted into the Manitoba Order of the Buffalo Hunt in 1968, the Order of Canada in 1984, and the Winnipeg Citizens Hall of Fame in 1987.
 He received the Centennial Medal of Honour from the Manitoba Historical Society in 1970, the Manitoba Golden Boy Award, the Queen Elizabeth II Silver Jubilee Medal (1977), and was awarded honorary doctorates by the University of Manitoba (1968) and the University of Winnipeg (1983).